pdfernhout/Twirlip2/server/pointrel20151212/pointrel20151212_design.md

 It is OK to have copies of the same skein stored in more that one basket.

-The extension of such skein files is ".skein".
+The extension of such skein files is ".pces"  (pronounced "pieces" file) standing for "Pointrel Content Engine Skein".

 Each skein file is append-only.
 Further, these files can only be appended by the original author in one session.
 Skeins that are no longer being